Machine Learning vs LLM: Differences, Applications & Impact

 • Use models for predictions or decisions on new data.

-Unsupervised learning works without answer keys.
-This is like exploring a city without a map, discovering it.
-The algorithm seeks natural relationships in unlabeled data.
-Recent advances have been impressive, with techniques enabling the algorithm to teach itself by comparing views of the same data.
-These systems can perform nearly as well as supervised ones, often needing only 1% of the previously required labeled examples!
+Unsupervised learning operates without answer keys, like exploring a city without a map.
+The algorithm finds natural relationships in unlabeled data.
+Recent advances enable it to learn by comparing data views, often performing nearly as well as supervised systems with only 1% of labeled examples.

 reinforcement learning to educate our pets (Wikimedia Commons)